 S. I. I., p.
 446, f.
 323; Proc.
 Second Entl.
 Meeting, pp. 21, 34, 121.
+Occurs in most parts of India and has been recorded from Sikkim,

-Occurs in most parts of India and has been recorded from Sikkim, the Naga Hills, Rangoon, Nilgiris and Ceylon.
+Occurs in most parts of india and has been recorded no likelin, the Naga Hills, Rangoon, Nilgiris and Ceylon.
 In Assam the larva is said to be a bad pest of tea, boring the stems and branches, and is controlled by cutting back the affected parts.
 In Southern India the larva attacks tea and coffee bushes and seems to be not uncommon in coffee bushes.
 In Burma the larva has been found boring cotton plants.